A Practical Framework of Key Performance Indicators for Multi-Robot Lunar and Planetary Field Tests: ACKNOWLEDGMENT

 We base all scenarios on a three-phase exploration strategy inspired by prior work, including the ARCHES campaign \cite{schuster2020arches} and Team GLIMPSE \cite{arm2023scientific} from the Space Resources Challenge \cite{esa_src_challenge2021}, with a visual overview shown in Figure~\ref{fig:mission_timeline}.

-Before launch, \textbf{Phase 0} consists of analyzing orbital satellite data, e.g., \ac{LRO} \cite{nasa_lro} accessible through the Lunar QuickMap \cite{lroc_quickmap}, to obtain a coarse estimate of local resource abundances and define a preliminary prospecting grid.

-Since in situ measurements are costly and time-consuming, this exploration strategy must be refined once the first agents reach the site.
-In \textbf{Phase 1} of each mission, scouting robots (\emph{scouts}) map the prospecting area remotely (i.e., non‑contact measurements) using optical and spectral cameras, tailored for the resource of interest.
-This data allows for refinement of the initial prospection grid based on updated surface observations.
+Before launch, \textbf{Phase 0} consists of analyzing orbital satellite data, e.g., \ac{LRO} \cite{nasa_lro} via the Lunar QuickMap \cite{lroc_quickmap}, to obtain a coarse estimate of local resource abundances and define a preliminary prospecting grid.
+In \textbf{Phase 1}, scouting robots (\emph{scouts}) map the prospecting area remotely using optical and spectral cameras tailored for the resource of interest, refining the initial prospecting grid based on updated surface observations. \textbf{Phase 2} follows with high-resolution, targeted in situ measurements by specialized robots (\emph{scientists}), who deploy scientific instruments at strategic locations for precise elemental analysis, including subsurface measurements using robotic arms or drills.

-\textbf{Phase 2} follows with high-resolution, targeted in situ measurements by specialized robots (\emph{scientists}).
-They conduct a systematic search at strategic locations and deploy scientific instruments for precise elemental analysis.
-Larger platforms can be equipped with specialized tools, such as robotic arms or drills, to deploy instruments and conduct subsurface measurements.
-Legged robots can access the interiors of craters, offering insight into the vertical distribution of resources.
-Depending on their mechanical configuration, they can utilize robotic arms or body-mounted instruments to conduct close-range tests in uneven terrain.